 Magnificent sculptures of Samantabhadra depict him sitting over an open lotus resting on three elephants.

-Seldon alone, his image often comes accompanied with the two other figures that compose the Shakyamuni Triad, Gautama and Manjushri.
+Seldon alone, his image often comes accompanied by the two other figures that compose the Shakyamuni Triad, Gautama and Manjushri.

 Manjushri means Gentle Glory.
 He represents transcendent wisdom.